-Statement from Nancy Northup, president & CEO of the Center for Reproductive Rights, reacting to today’s pivotal ruling in favor of abortion providers:
+Statement from Nancy Northup, president and CEO of the Center for Reproductive Rights, reacting to today’s pivotal ruling in favor of abortion providers:

 This is a big win that vindicates what we’ve said all along, which is that the Louisiana admitting privileges law is unconstitutional.
 This is a victory for the people of Louisiana and the rule of law, but this case never should have gotten this far.
 We won an identical case four years ago in Whole Woman’s Health v.
 Hellerstedt, and the fact that we had to fight so hard again goes to show that nothing should be taken for granted when it comes to protecting abortion rights.
 Indeed, the Court did not speak with a clear majority opinion which could muddy the waters when clarity is needed to protect abortion rights.